Applying from Inside the U.S.

 Yale University must first establish you will be working temporarily at the University in a specialized occupation.
 OISS will separately work with the hiring department to collect employer related documents.
 As the beneficiary of Yale visa sponsorship you will NOT have a role in completing the employer related documents.

-Basic eligibility requirements for Yale H-1B sponsorship may be found here.
+Basic eligibility requirements for Yale H-1B sponsorship may be found on the Department Overview page.

 H-1B Request Process

-IMPORTANT: Departure from the U.S. during your H-1B petition process by both OISS and by the USCIS affects your H-1B petition and your ability to return/stay in the U.S. All international travels during this process must be refrained.
+Departure from the U.S. during your H-1B petition process (by both OISS and by the USCIS) will affect your H-1B petition and your ability to return/stay in the U.S. Refrain from all international travel during this process.
 If you have an unexpected need to leave the U.S., please consult with your OISS adviser before your departure.

-Step 1: Complete your OISS Connect account “Beneficiary” tab
+Step 1: Complete the 'Beneficiary' Tab in Your OISS Connect Account

-After you receive the email “H-1B instructions for …” from your OISS adviser, complete the “Beneficiary” tab in your OISS Connect account.
+After you receive the 'H-1B instructions for …' email from your OISS adviser, complete the 'Beneficiary' tab in your OISS Connect account.

-• If this is the first time you are using OISS Connect, you will also receive another email “Welcome to Scholar Portal” to give you an access.
+• If this is the first time you are using OISS Connect, you will also receive a 'Welcome to Scholar Portal' email with a link to create a new account.

 • If you have already established an account with your previous visa request at Yale, your username and password is unchanged.
 You may directly go to OISS Connect and log in with your username and password that have been previously established.

-In this process, your OISS adviser will share a cloud folder for you to upload all the required documents listed below.
+Your OISS adviser will share a cloud folder to which you will upload all the required documents listed below.
+Please do not email these documents to OISS or your adviser.

 • H-1B Additional Information Form